systemjs/systemjs/docs/config-api.md

   packages: {
     // meaning [baseURL]/local/package when no other rules are present 'local/package': {
-      // when importing the package by name, load /local/package/index.js
       main: 'index.js',
-      // all modules are CommonJS format
       format: 'cjs',
-      // when requesting a module in the package with no extension, add ".js" automatically
-      // this takes preference over defaultJSExtensions compatibility mode for the package
       defaultExtension: 'js',
-      // just like map but only for requires within this package
       map: {
         // use local jquery for all jquery requires in this package 'jquery': './vendor/local-jquery.js'